 Kinhin - Walking Meditation

-Walking meditation gives you the opportunity to get circulation in your legs moving again, but it is not a stroll or a break in practice of Zen.
+When we gather for Zen practice, we sit for 2-3 periods of zazen alternating with 5-10 minutes of walking meditation, called kinhin.
+Kinhin gives you the opportunity to get circulation in your legs moving again, but it is not a stroll or a break in practice of Zen.
 While you are walking, your attention is on your walking in harmony with others, breathing, being where you are right here, right now.
 If you start daydreaming or thinking, bring your attention back to your legs walking, your breath, the harmony of walking together.

 Sensei Rose Mary Dougherty leading Kinhin